decred/haste/README.md

 1 (Yes) or 0 (No).
 In the near future, vote bits will be expanded so agendas can be voted on with different options.

-For example, suppose it is decided to put the block size up for a vote.
-Vote bits are compromised of 2 bits which provides 4 (2^2) options.
-Options for such a proposal could look like:

-* 0 - Keep the block size the same
-* 1 - Half the block size
-* 2 - Double the block size
-* 3 - No opinion

-So bit 0 would be used for Yes/No on the previous block and bits 1 and 2 would be the block size voting agenda.
-In it's rudimentary form, this would look like:

-* 0<<1 + 1<<0 = 1b = 1
-* 2<<1 + 1<<0 = 100b = 4
-* 3<<1 + 1<<0 = 111b = 7

 ## Background

 Presently, Haste is essentially a renaming of the widely used stratum mining